• A Life More Adventurous

 A Life More Adventurous – Felicity Martin Author & Photographer

 I was delighted to get the chance to ask Felicity Martin, the author of Outstanding Walks in Scotland a few questions about her life for our new series ‘A Life More Adventurous’.
-Felicity talks passionately about how she become a freelance photographer, why she feels getting outside and into nature is so vital for us all and she also shares her tips for improving our own photographs when out hiking.
+Felicity talks passionately about how she became a freelance photographer and why she feels getting outside and into nature is so vital for us all.
+She also shares her tips for improving our own photographs when out hiking.

 Loch Etive, west Scotland